Neighborhood Spotlight: Sunnyside

 What We Love

 Sunnyside is a charming, friendly neighborhood.
 It’s larger lot sizes, old trees, and variety of home style make the neighborhood far from cookie cutter.
-Pockets of retails make the area a treat to walk around as you never know what you’ll find around the next corner (check out some of our favorite spots on our Pinterest Board).
+Pockets of retails make the area a treat to walk around as you never know what you’ll find around the next corner.
 With events like the Sunnyside Music Festival, and the fact that you are always within a half mile of a park, it’s easy to see why people want to “keep on the sunny side.”